lchi021497/vvenc/NOTES.md

 line_count.pkl: pickle of line count list for each basic block produced by ./scripts/line_count.py.
 This pickle file is used in the jupyter notebook heatmap vizualization

+To Run Heatmap in jupyter Notebook:
+  1. run `jupyter notebook`, make sure you have the output files in the right path.